AEADataEditor/aea-de-guidance/addtl-data-citation-guidance.md

 > Standard and Poor's (S&P).
 2017. *Compustat-Capital IQ*.
 Wharton Research Data Services. https://wrds-www.wharton.upenn.edu/pages/about/data-vendors/sp-global-market-intelligence/

+If using the S&P 500 data, there may be multiple providers:

+> S&P Dow Jones Indices LLC, *S&P 500 [SP500]*, retrieved from FRED, Federal Reserve Bank of St. Louis; https://fred.stlouisfed.org/series/SP500, January 24, 2020.

+> S&P Dow Jones Indices LLC, *S&P 500*, provided via Haver Analytics Data Subscription, February 24, 2018.

+with hopefully the same content.
+Note that often, such data is subject to copyright and redistribution restrictions (see [the page at FRED on SP500](https://fred.stlouisfed.org/series/SP500)).

 ### Dates

 In some cases, it isn't clear when the dataset was *published*, though it may be clear what time period the dataset covers.
 One way to address this may be by [using the "n.d." abbreviation for the date of publication](https://www.chicagomanualofstyle.org/book/ed17/part3/ch15/psec050.html):